 # Creating a plugin

-* React + TypeScript
+* React and TypeScript

-* Linting and formatting via [ESlint](https://eslint.org/) and [Prettier](https://prettier.io/)
+* Linting and formatting via [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/)

 * Testing via [`testing-library`](https://testing-library.com/)